sudarshanaghade/Library_Management_System/README.md

 File I/O with Security: Persistent storage with basic encryption protects sensitive data.
 Error Resilience: Comprehensive input validation prevents invalid inputs, ensuring system reliability.

-Impact and Vision
-LibrarySync bridges the gap between traditional library management and modern software engineering.
-By automating complex tasks like fine tracking and data security, it empowers librarians to focus on patron engagement.
-The project reflects a forward-thinking approach, with potential for future enhancements like sorting algorithms, statistical dashboards, or a GUI interface using Qt.
-Showcase on GitHub
-Explore the project on GitHub to see the code, detailed setup instructions, and screenshots of the vibrant interface.
-The repository includes a professional README, .gitignore, and MIT License, demonstrating industry-standard practices in version control and documentation.
-Technologies

 C++: Core language with modern features.
 File Handling: Secure data persistence.